 But other banks are still making big moves.

 Just last month, Capital One made their first foray into the premium travel rewards credit card market with the launch of the Capital One Venture Rewards Credit Card.
-For a limited time, the card is offering 100,000 Venture Miles after spending $10,000 in the first six months of card membership.
-On top of that, you’ll also get a $200 statement credit to use for home-sharing services like Airbnb and VRBO.
+For a limited time, the card offered 100,000 Venture Miles after spending $10,000 in the first six months of card membership.
+On top of that, you'll also get a $200 statement credit to use for home-sharing services like Airbnb and VRBO.
 This offer is now expired.

 Just a few years ago prior to the pandemic, the standard offer on the Platinum Card was just 60,000 points.
 Clearly, things have changed.